leotrieu/Code4Startup.Ninja/README.md

 With [TaskNinja](https://code4startup.com/projects/ninja-learn-angularjs-firebase-by-cloning-udemy?utm_source=github.com&utm_medium=taskninja&utm_campaign=democode), you will be learning how to use AngularJS & Firebase to build a Real-time web app.
 More importantly, we're build a Real platform which is a clone of TaskRabbit.

-> Note (10 August 2015): TaskNinja Version 2 has been updated with Angular 1.4.3; AngularFire 1.1.2; Firebase 2.2.9
+> Note: This TaskNinja Version 1 was built with Angular 1.3.8; AngularFire 0.9.1; Firebase 2.1.0

 ## The course's structure